praboberoi/ProjectManagement/README.md

 - "/groups/{groupId}/removeMembers" POST - Remove selected members from a group but not as users of LENSFolio.
 - "/groups/{groupId}/addMembers" POST - Add selected members to a group.
 - "/groups/{groupId}/addMembers" POST - Add selected members to a group.
+- "/group/user/{userId}" GET - Gets the fragment for a user row in the group settings page.

 ### Events
 - "/project/{projectId}/events" GET - Get all the events related to the specified project.